gggrv/gggrv.github.io/_posts/2022-03-22-devinfo-harrrp.md

 ### Benefits

-- It is easy to convert `.yaml` tabs to any other format/notation.
+- It is easy to convert individual notes to any other format/notation.
 - It is possible to programmatically shift all notes several keys up/down.
 - It is possible to programmatically estimate song difficulty, note range and any other custom parameters.
 - It is still human readable and portable enough.